leastbad/streamfor/README.md

 3. Run `bin/setup`
 4. Start the server with `rails s`
 5. Open your browser's Console Inspector and go to `localhost:3000`
+6. Login as `test@test.com` with the password `topsecret` or create your own account

 Note that caching in development is locked in the "on" position.
 This is a good thing.